 Weakened political parties and image campaigns; technological channel abundance and widespread media use by campaign organizations and voters; journalistic autonomy fostered by an institutional vacuum; a political logic that requires campaigns to use and manage (news) media; a press corps eager to tell stories about a political logic bound to mediation – these and other characteristics signal that the commercial imperatives, production routines, message formats, and narrative interpretations of mass media organizations have moved to the center of the contemporary U.S. presidential election, becoming threaded into the operations of political campaigns and transforming party-based elections into mediatized elections.
 (D’Angelo et al., 2014, p.
 160)

 Actually, election campaign is highly susceptible to mediatization not only in U.S. but also in other Western democratic systems because those campaigns are highly dependent on involving more citizens to participate (Esser & Strömbäck, 2014; Marcinkowski & Steiner, 2014).
-Accordingly, presidential debates need to be further explored from an institutional perspective, which could prevent debaters’ moral divergence from being further widened, could minimize personalization caused by mediatization that makes the debate less a debate, help the election campaign focus more on long-term sustainable solutions, and archive more efficient political communication.
+Accordingly, televised presidential debates need to be further explored from an mediatization perspective, which could prevent debaters’ moral divergence from being further widened, minimize personalization caused by mediatization that makes the debate less a debate, help the election campaign focus more on long-term sustainable solutions, and archive more efficient political communication.

+Our study is limited with the population size of televised presidential debates, especially since there are only two series of presidential debates before 1980 – 1960 and 1976.
+So, our results could not statistically represent accurately what happened before 1980.

 References